31 may 2014--Research by the University of Liverpool has found that eating prunes as part of a weight control diet can improve weight loss.

 Low fibre consumers

-However, a study by the University's Institute of Psychology, Health and Society of 100 overweight and obese low fibre consumers tested whether eating prunes as part of a loss diet helped or hindered weight control over a 12-week period.
+However, a study by the University's Institute of Psychology, Health and Society of 100 overweight and obese low fibre consumers tested whether eating prunes as part of a weight loss diet helped or hindered weight control over a 12-week period.

 It also examined if low fibre consumers could tolerate eating substantial numbers of prunes in their diet, and if eating prunes had a beneficial effect on appetite.